zcash/sapling-mpc/README.md

 1. Send an email to tronz_mpc@tronz.io to apply to participate in MPC.
 Please introduce yourself in the email and tell us your available time.

-2. TRON will send you an email about the time for you to participate in MPC.
+2. TRONZ will send you an email about the time for you to participate in MPC.

-3. When it is your turn, TRON will send you a notification email and give you a params file link which you will need to download.
+3. When it is your turn, TRONZ will send you a notification email and give you a params file link which you will need to download.

 4. Download the `params` file on server.
 Minimum requirements of server requires:
    + Processor (CPU): Intel Core i5 (sixth generation or newer) or equivalent